 - Loss of enjoyment of life, and more.

-Contact Lavent Law to find out how our personal injury attorneys can help you maximize your financial award.
+Contact Lavent Law, P.A. to find out how our personal injury attorneys can help you maximize your financial award.

 Call Miami Medical Malpractice Injury Lawyer Boris Lavent Today

-Have you been injured because of medical malpractice in Miami?
+Have you been injured due to medical malpractice in Miami?
 If so, it’s important to understand your legal rights and options.
-Contact Lavent Law to schedule a free consultation with our skilled legal team.
+Contact Lavent Law, P.A. to schedule a free consultation with our skilled legal team.
 Our Miami medical malpractice lawyers will review your case and answer any questions you have.
 We understand that an unexpected injury can be devastating.
 We’re here to help you get the money you deserve.
 Call today to get started on your case.